The key to your future career

 Research and choose the best student bank account for you

-Banks tend to offer special accounts for students, which often come with more flexible overdraft terms as well as additional perks.
+Banks tend to offer special accounts for students, which often come with more flexible overdraft terms and additional perks.
 Don't get too swept up by freebies, though – your main priority should be having a safe place for your finances.
 When choosing a bank account, consider:

 1. The overdraft amount